rodelrebucas/go-developer/go-basics/constants.md

 C. Enumerated

 - has initial value of zero
-- Arithmetic. bitwise operations, bitshifting are allowed at compile time
+- Arithmetic, bitwise operations, bitshifting are allowed at compile time

 ```
 // Block scoped